greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 When you configure `CPUSET` for a resource group, Greenplum Database deactivates `cpu_hard_quota_limit` for the group and sets the value to -1.

-**Note:** You must configure `CPUSET` for a resource group *after* you have enabled resource group-based resource management for your Greenplum Database cluster.
+> **Note** You must configure `CPUSET` for a resource group *after* you have enabled resource group-based resource management for your Greenplum Database cluster.

 ### <a id="cpu_hard_quota_limit"></a>Assigning CPU Resources by Percentage